WhiteWatermelon1663/Manipulation-Basics/Guides/Setting up IDA and Analyzing the dump with it.md

 IDA Freeware: https://hex-rays.com/ida-free/#download

-And download the sigmaker plugins.
+And download the sigmaker plugins. (you will need this later, but in this guide)

 Sigmaker: https://github.com/WhiteWatermelon1663/Manipulation-Basics/tree/main/Guide%20Resources/Sigmaker